 Uchi-soto has one other important trait -- there are next to no strikes in Japan.
 Ever.
 Because Japanese labour-management relations are better?
 Partly, yes.
-But in Japan there are almost no unions like the Teamsters or AFL-CIO.
-But each large corporation has its own union, and they feel no bond with other company unions even if they're doing the same work.
+But in Japan there are almost no industrial unions like the Teamsters or AFL-CIO.
+Each large corporation has its own union, and they feel no bond with other company unions even if they are doing the same work.
 In one sense, the company union is almost a puppet, led by a management executive.
 But in another, everyone in a Japanese company knows that to succeed they need to act together, and being profitable in the long run is the only way to guarantee employment.
 You don't see a lot of the friction between labour and management in Japanese firms -- one reason is that the workers often cave in since they know a profitable company eventually benefits them.
 Another is that they know the CEO and execs don't make 100 times the money the workers do, or $2500-$5000 per hour (That's no exaggeration either -- you do the math.)

 Upon entering Japan you'll soon discover an unusual trait of Japanese -- they can in a way both insult you and compliment you at the same time.
 One good example is that on top of a few Japanese "Love Hotels" (which are hotels decked out in glittery pink neon and rent rooms by the hour or night for obvious reasons) you will find a big Statue of Liberty. (photo) It may be flattering that such an American symbol is taken for "liberty", but at the same time to see it on top of a sleazy hotel is a little disconcerting.
 In the same way, the westerner coming to Japan will right from the airport be drowned in the "compliment" Nihongo wa jouzu desu neh, or "Your Japanese is so good".
 It's usually spoken in a "Look Mom, the horse can do math problems" kind of way -- slightly condecending.
 The problem with all this is that it is put on you a thousand times a day, every time you open your mouth, in exactly those same words -- never once said in a different way.
 And the fact that it has nothing to do with your Japanese ability.
 In fact, the better your Japanese gets, the less you hear it.
 Even more demeaning is hearing "O-hashi wa jouzu desu neh" which means you can use chopsticks well.
 The fact that a 4 or 5 year old Japanese child is supposed to use them easily but you're never expected to know how is a slight few Japanese are "international" enough to realize.
 To the Japanese, they are not consciously looking down on you, but rather trying to establish rapport through bombarding you with things they think you like to hear.
 It's important not to get upset about this and just as they would, play humble by denying the praise over and over.
 All of that is relatively benign.
 The real problem is dealing with the occasional neanderthal where even if you have attained near native fluency they still have a "See-White-Face, Hear-Japanese, Does-Not-Compute" mentality, or the elitist complaining how you foreigners never bother to learn Japanese, and then you come along speaking fluent Japanese and they insist in doing all communication in English.
 The reason being that more conservative types see language as race, and race as language, and when there is someone not part of the group suddenly among "us", they unconsciously feel a threat.
 There are not many countries where race and nationality are closely tied together.
 Dealing with such Groupthink is going to be a challenge, but while you never have to like it you're going to have to deal with it.
 Many Japanese view westerners on two levels -- if you are taken as a temporary visitor, they nearly always treat you extremely warmly and helpfully; even lavishly.
 But if you are someone trying to become a member of society, there can be quite a different attitude from some.
-In contrast, other Asians are expected to pick up the Japanese language quickly, and there often is little tolerance for those that don't.
+In contrast, other Asians are expected to pick up the Japanese language quickly, and there often is little tolerance for those that do not.

 There is the way things are and the way we'd like them to be.
 The reality and the facade.
 The